jmichel7/UsingMerge.jl/README.md

 # UsingMerge.jl

-This  package exports  a single  function `using_merge`  which differs from `using` in that it "merges" the exported definitions automatically.
+This  package exports  a single  macro `@usingmerge`  which differs from `using` in that it "merges" the exported definitions automatically.

 The wish for this started in